-I know this is a website about Tuna Fishing, however, there is a very real chance that you will hook up on a Marlin while you out there.
-They are not common in the waters off San Diego, but during the summer months we see them on the surface relatively often.
+They are common in the waters off San Diego, but during the fall and early winter months we see them on the surface relatively often.
 If we do, we make a B-LINE at FLANK speed directly for it and throw out the marlin rigs or the biggest piece of live bait we have.
 Also, on the way out and the way home we are trolling a giant Marlin lure at 12 knots behind the boat, just in case we get lucky!

 Hooking a Marlin while fishing off the coast of San Diego or Mexico would be one of the most memorable events in an anglers career.
 Marlin are incredibly fast swimmers, strong and with great stamina, and will probably be the biggest fish you have ever hooked.
 Swimming at up to 50 miles per hour, the Striped Marlin is among the top three fastest fish in the world.
 You would be very surprised out how fast you can run out of line with a Blue Marlin hookup... no matter what the test of the line, it has great speed, and weight and strength to back it up.